idaholab/moose/modules/phase_field/doc/content/documentation/modules/phase_field/Nucleation/LangevinNoise.md

-The legacy [LangevinNoise](/Kernels/LangevinNoise.md) kernel supplies a stable noise field for a given timestep by initializing the random number stream with a seed that is a function of teh timestep number at the beginning of every residual calculation.
-The Jacobian is independent of teh noise field.
+The legacy [LangevinNoise](/Kernels/LangevinNoise.md) kernel supplies a stable noise field for a given timestep by initializing the random number stream with a seed that is a function of the timestep number at the beginning of every residual calculation.
+The Jacobian is independent of the noise field.

 !include /Nucleation/conservednoise_include.md